Payments optimisation

-Use the Optimisation page to view the estimated increase in payment volume and acceptance rate from optimisation features.
-To navigate to this page in the Stripe Dashboard, click Payments > Analytics > Optimisation.
+Use the Optimisation page to view the estimated increase in payment volume, success rate and cost savings from optimization features.
+To go to this page in the Stripe Dashboard, click Payments > Analytics > Optimisation.

 Note